Slavery in the Islamic Middle East

 DOWNLOAD EBOOK

-From the time of Moses up to the 1960s, slavery was a fact of life in the Middle East.
-But if the Middle East was the last region to renounce slavery, how do we
+From the days before Moses up through the 1960s, slavery was a fact of life in the Middle East.
+But if the Middle East was one of the last regions to renounce s

 As If Silent and Absent